inferno-collection/Docs/docs/resources/spotlight/usage/index.md

 ```

 ## FAQs
-### My config isn't loading / "Error reading configuration from file, contents are invalid.
-Reverting to default configuration values."
+### My config isn't loading / "The config.cfg file has not been executed correctly, please check the documentation!"
-You have one or more syntax errors in your `config.json`, use a website [like this](https://jsonformatter.org/) to check the file.
+Spotlight convars are stored in a `config.cfg` file - unlike other resources, you need to "execute" the config file before they will take effect.
+[See here](../install.md#installing-the-resource) for more info.

 ***

+### I made changes to the config and restarted the resource, but nothing changed
+Spotlight uses convars stored in a `config.cfg` file - unlike other resources, you need to "execute" the config file before they will take effect.
+When you restart the resource without re-executing the config, the resource will re-read the previous values.
+You either need to re-execute the config via the server console, or restart your server.
+The command for the console can be found [here](../install.md#installing-the-resource).

+***

-### How do I make the vehicle extras change with the spotlight?
+### How do I make the vehicle extras/modkits change with the spotlight?
-You can find information on adding vehicle extras to the config [here](../config.md#vehicle-extras-mapping).
+Use the [Spotlight Tool](../developers/tool.md), for more info [see here](../developers/tool.md).

 ***